Skip to contents

 shift

-Logical; whether to shift estimates by one mean serial interval (TRUE) or not (FALSE).
-When TRUE, adds a 'shifted_date' column to align case reproduction number estimates with instantaneous reproduction number estimates for proper comparison.
+logical; whether to shift R estimates forward by one mean serial interval.
+When TRUE, adds a shifted_date column for comparison with instantaneous reproduction number estimates.
+Defaults to FALSE

 Value